 Rebuild & Renew: Post-Exilic Books

 Songs of Ascent (Ps 120-135)

 2. Hearing and Practicing the Word (James 1:18-27)

 James tells us, 'Get rid of all moral filth.'

 The theme of this passage centers on God's living Word:

 James' readers struggled with the same problem that all of us do.
 They equated listening to the Word taught in church with living out its implications in their everyday life.
 We can see this in self-righteous church-goers, but can we see it in ourselves?
-Probably not, unless God helps us to get very honest.
-Perhaps in this passage he will do so.
+Probably not, unless God helps us to become very honest with ourselves.
+Perhaps through this passage he will do so.

 Let's look at each section of this passage in turn.

 "He chose to give us birth through the word of truth, that we might be a kind of firstfruits of all he created."
-(1:18)
+(James 1:18)